top of page

 00:00 / 00:55

-When we think of a car horn, we likely view it as an unsophisticated means of communication.
-It simply emits a single, blaring pitch.
-A car horn does not have the same communicative powers as speech.
-When it is “played,” there is no fluctuation in pitch, no syntax, and no metrical organization.
-It would seem somewhat silly to classify a car horn as “musical.”
-However, the history of the car horn is rooted in musical conversation.
+Car honks might seem like an unsophisticated way to communicate.
+Horns simply emit a single, blaring pitch.
+When it is “played,” there is no variation in the note, no syntax, and no metrical organization.
+It would seem silly to classify a car horn as “musical.”
+However, the car horn was originally designed to be conversational and musical.

 In the late 19th century, signal men, known as “guards,” on four-in-hand carriages sounded hand-held horns, called coach horns, to communicate vital information on the road.
 Specific melodies were performed on the coach horn to signal critical information to the coach driver as well as other drivers on the road.
 In the sound clip, you will hear some of the signals played by the coach horn.
 Notice that these signals contain a variety of pitches and rhythms.
 Moreover, the coach horn sounds like a trumpet, unlike a modern car horn.

-Considering how communicative and expressive the coach horn was, one wonders why we transitioned to the single-note car horn.
+Considering how expressive the coach horn was, one wonders why we transitioned to the single-note car horn.
 Perhaps the first reason is—convenience.
-The coach horn signals were a kind of performance, and they needed to be played by someone in the vehicle.
-To control both the automobile and a horn simultaneously would be quite difficult for an automobile driver.
-In addition, it would have been difficult to create a mechanical instrument that mimicked the various coach horn melodies.
-Installing single-tone horns in vehicles was simply easier.
+The coach horn was played by a designated person in the vehicle.
+Solo drivers could not control both the automobile and a horn simultaneously.
+Installing more streamlined horns in vehicles was simply easier.

 Perhaps car horns became less flashy because of the changing social climate around the turn of the century.
-During the early days of the automobile, conformity reigned while individuality was often frowned upon.
-Events like the Red Scare caused people to conform to avoid political persecution.
-In this context, the individualism of the coach horn might have drawn too much attention.
-By contrast, single-tone horns were uniform in sound, allowing drivers to become more inconspicuous on the road.
-When we stopped using horn calls with prescribed meanings, did we lose the ability to communicate specific information on the road?
+After the flashy Gilded Age, society became more conservative and people avoided attention-grabbing antics.
+Single-tone horns were uniform in sound, allowing drivers to be more modest and inconspicuous on the road.
+When we stopped using horn calls with prescribed meanings, however, did we lose the ability to communicate specific information on the road?

 Perhaps, even with the limited capabilities of a single-tone car horn, people have still managed to create a new language of the road.
 Consider your own experiences hearing cars honk.
 A light, quick tap to the horn often is a gentle nudge to tell another driver that a light has turned green, whereas a long, drawn-out horn often conveys frustration.
 In this way, drivers often use rhythm and duration to convey different meanings.
 Even though drivers’ horns are limited to a single note, is it possible that people are still able to communicate just as well as they did with coach horns?